 20. Will I be picked up at my accommodation in Darwin or Broome?

 Yes, we will pick you up at your accommodation on the morning of departure for your Kakadu and Kimberley Tours.
-Unless otherwise specified, pick up time is 7am.
+Unless otherwise specified, pick up time for Kakadu Tours is 7am, pick up time for Kimberley Tours is 6.30am.
 We will also drop you off at your accommodation after your tour.
 Airport pick ups and drops offs can be organised as well.

 Still got questions?